cognitedata/toolkit/README.md

 - Install the Cognite Data Fusion Toolkit on your machine using `pip install cognite-toolkit`.
 - Run the `cdf-tk init <new_dir>` command replacing <new_dir> with where you want the template configurations to install in your Cognite Data Fusion projects
 - Configure the included (and add your own) modules by editing the yaml configuration files to fit your needs
-- Build, Verify and Deploy the configuration using the Toolkit
+- Build, Verify and Deploy the configuration using the `cdf-tk` tool.
+Use `cdf-tk --help` to learn more about the supported commands.
 - Optional: set up automated deployment using GitHub Actions